modom-ofn/auth-portal/auth-portal/README.md

 GPL-3.0 — https://opensource.org/license/lgpl-3-0

 **“Use at your own risk.
-This project is unaffiliated with Plex, Inc.”.**
-**“Use at your own risk.
+This project uses Vibe Coding and AI-Assitance.
 This project is unaffiliated with Plex, Inc.”.**